 If we wanted to retrieve everyone who likes a thing, we would describe the pattern

-(person)-[:LIKE]→(thing) to retrieve only nodes that had a relationship typed LIKE with other nodes (thing).
-Those nodes would the be persons as implied by the LIKE relationship.
+(person)-[:LIKE]->(thing) to retrieve only nodes that had a relationship typed LIKE with other nodes (thing).
+Those nodes would then be persons as implied by the LIKE relationship.

 Sometimes we need access to information about a relationship (e.g. its type or properties).
-For example, we might want to output the rating that an person gave in a thing and that rating would probably be a property of the like relationship.
+For example, we might want to output the rating that a person gave a thing and that rating would probably be a property of the LIKE relationship.
 As with nodes, we can use identifiers for relationships (in front of the :TYPE).
 If we tried to match

-Labels allow us to group our nodes.
+Labels allow us to assign roles or types to our nodes.
 For example, we might want to distinguish things from persons or companies (both deal with things).
 By matching for

 Labels are usually used like this: